Our 16-night all-new textile tour of Uzbekistan checks another fabulous adventure off your bucket list!

 - Wood Block printing lesson

 - Ikat textile weaving demonstration/lesson

 - 2 Dinners (buy fruit and cheese to eat at the hotel, or go out)

-- Tips for guides and driver.
+- Tips for guide and driver; amounts will be suggested.

 - Mandatory travel insurance (more about this later)